Framework

 The Router Configuration

-This is the file that will dictate the behavior of TanStack Router used within Start.
+This is the file that will dictate the behavior of TanStack Router used within Start for both the server and the client.
 Here, you can configure everything from the default preloading functionality to caching staleness.

 tsx